CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 ### Body:

-- Work hardened He has 4 arms sprouting laterally from the top of his torso, the upper 2 arms end in chelae (pinchers) while the lower 2 in human hands covered in carapace from the outside, but soft on the inside.
+- Work hardened.
 He has natural carapace protecting the outside of his limbs and torso.
 - (No wings for workers)

 ### Hair: